 NYC Botanical Garden’s Haunted Pumpkin Garden

-For a respite from the city in an altogether different kind of environment, head north to the Bronx where the New York Botanical Garden has turned the Everett Children’s Adventure Garden into a special Haunted Pumpkin Garden until Sunday 30th October.
+For a respite from the city in an altogether different environment, head north to the Bronx where the New York Botanical Garden has turned the Everett Children’s Adventure Garden into a special Spooky Pumpkin Garden from now until Wednesday 31 October.

-Artist Michael Natiello has designed a cornucopia of spooky scarecrows, shocking snakes and scary spiders to strike mild fear into the hearts of your little ones at every turn, and the kids will also get to hang out in a specially-made Pumpkin House and help put on a horror-filled puppet show at the Pumpkin Puppet Theatre.
+This years event presents a cornucopia of sinister scarecrows, shocking snakes and scary spiders to strike mild fear into the hearts of your little ones, and the kids will also get to hang out in a bat-filled Victorian playhouse and help put on a horror-tastic puppet show at the Pumpkin Puppet Theatre.

 2900 Southern Boulevard, Bronx, New York.
 Check here for directions.

 Definitely not one for the kids, Blood Manor is a walk-through haunted house horror experience, billing itself as New York City’s premier haunted attraction.
-Truly terrifying, it uses state-of-the-art animatronics, cutting edge props and professional actors to bring this years’ theme of bloodcurdling Fairy Stories (of the non-Disney variety) to life.
+Truly terrifying, it uses state-of-the-art animatronics, cutting edge props and professional actors to bring your nightmares to life, as you make your way through various chambers with creepy names like Maggot Invasion, Hannibal’s Hell and the Killer Clown Room.
 The experience lasts around 25 minutes, during which you’ll be led through 5,000 square feet of themed rooms, corridors and a dark maze of passageways designed to maximise your deepest fears.